-- Bachelor of Fine Arts: A BFA requires that approximately two thirds of the course work focus on the creation and study of visual arts, and one third of the course work focus on liberal arts (history, literature, psychology, etc.).
+Bachelor of Fine Arts: A BFA requires approximately two-thirds of the course work focus on the creation and study of visual arts and one-third on liberal arts.

-- Bachelor of Arts: For a BA, the course work ratios are flipped, with a two thirds focus on liberal arts and one third focus on visual arts.
+Bachelor of Arts: For a BA, the course work ratios are flipped, with a two-thirds focus on liberal arts and one-third of the course work focus on visual arts.

 These ratios hold true across all establishments of higher learning.
 The type of degree, not the institution, determines the amount of visual arts to liberal arts you will study.